-A shapefile is a geospatial vector data format for geographic information system (GIS) software developed by ESRI (Environmental Systems Research Institute).
-It is an ideal format for the exchange of geographical data, because the file both contains the geometric data that draws points, lines or polygons on a map and the data attributes.
-The shapefile format is one of the most used formats in GIS software like Mapinfo, Arcgis, QGIS, Tableau Software, Excel (3D) Maps or the Spotzi Mapbuilder.
+A shapefile is a geospatial vector data format developed by the ESRI (Environmental Systems Research Institute) for geographic information system (GIS) software.
+Shapefiles are the ideal format for the exchange of geographical data because they contain both geometric data (for mapping points, lines, and polygons) as well as the data attributes.
+This format is frequently used in GIS software such as Mapinfo, Arcgis, QGIS, Tableau Software, Excel (3D) Maps, and our own Spotzi Geomarketing Platform.

-- Shape format (.shp) – the format that contains the geometry;
+- Shape format (.shp) - the format containing your data's geometry.

-- Shape index format (.shx) – a positional index of the feature geometry to allow seeking fowards and backwards quickly;
+- Shape index format (.shx) - the positional index of your geometry which allows for quick forward/backward seeking.

-- dBase attribute format (.dbf) – columnar attributes for each shape.
+- dBase attribute format (.dbf) - the columnar attributes for each of your shapes.

-- Projection format (.prj) – the coordinate system and projection information;
+- Projection format (.prj)- the coordinate system and projection information of your dataset;

-- Code page file (.cpg) – the file to identify the character encoding.
+- Code page file (.cpg) - the file for identifying character encoding.

-Other (not mandatory) files that can be used in a zipped shapefile:
+Here are some other optional files that can be included within a zipped shapefile:

 - A spatial index of the features (.sbn and .sbx)

-- A spatial index of the features that are read-only (.fbn and .fbx)
+- A read-only spatial index of the features (.fbn and .fbx)

-- An attribute index of the active fields in a table (.ain and .aih)
+- An attribute index of the active fields within a table (.ain and .aih)

-- A geocoding index for read-write datasets (.ixs)
+- A geocoding index for read-write datasets (.ixs or .mxs)